-Step 8: Review and Save Your Square Inventory Items
+Step 9: Review & Save Your Square Inventory Items

 Once you have filled everything out, do a final review to make sure everything is set as you’d like it to be.
 If your inventory item is good to go, then just hit the “Save” button at the top right corner of your screen, and your item is complete.

-Here, you can view items, categories, modifiers, discounts, options, and units.
+Here, you can view all items, categories, modifiers, discounts, options, and units.

 You can also add Square inventory items from the app (tap “Create Item” to start the process), but it’s easier on a desktop or laptop.